Himmalay-Devulapalli/Movie-Recomendation-System/README.md

 ![alt text](https://github.com/Himmalay-Devulapalli/Movie-Recomendation-System/blob/main/output/prediction_based_on_interest.png)

-10) This is just a basic architecture of movie recommendation system.This application can be improved in many better ways!!Refer to code for better understanding and further development.
+10) This is just a basic architecture of movie recommendation system.This application can be improved in many better ways !
+    Refer to code for better understanding and further development.